Skip to Content

 Type of trail: Loop

-What makes Mt Crichton Loop relatively easy is the modest elevation gain which is spread over much of the trail.
+What makes this trail relatively easy is the modest elevation gain, which is spread over much of the trail.
 This may be why I love this hike so much!
-The path is also really well maintained, and in most places, wide enough and safe for the entire family including pets.
-In fact, it’s one of the best things to do in Queenstown with kids!
+The path is also really well maintained, and in most places, wide enough and safe for the entire family, including pets.

-Mt Crichton Loop can be hiked in either direction, however, I recommend going clockwise for an easier hike.
-Hiking Mt Crichton Loop clockwise avoids the steep part of the trail on the way up.
+This loop can be hiked in either direction, however, I recommend going clockwise for an easier hike.
+Going clockwise avoids the steep part of the trail on the way up.
 This means you can enjoy a nice easy walk all the way to the trail’s highest point – you’ll thank me later!
 After, it’s a quick descent down back to where you started.

 It’s short, sweet, and a great activity on a glorious day in Queenstown!